 - Dispute fraudulent charges in your online Pcard statement.
 Log into the Wells Fargo Pcard system.
 The dispute button is located at the bottom of the list of your charges.

-Q: What is "phishing" and how can I protect myself—and my company's cardholders—from falling victim to a phishing scheme?
+What is 'phishing' and how can I protect myself—and my company's cardholders—from falling victim to a phishing scheme?

 To protect yourself from phishing schemes:

 - Never respond to or click a link within an unsolicited e-mail.

 - Never give out your password, account number or ID, or any other authorization credentials via e-mail, the web, or text messages.